RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 The DNA Table is accessed via the person edit window and displayed by clicking the stylized "DNA" icon in the window's left side bar.

+This document does not discuss how the DNA match data is to be analyzed.

-Procedure for entering match data:
+Overview of the procedure for entering match data:

-1. Create an entry in the DNA Table.\
+1. Create entries in the DNA Table.\
-For the "Person 2" field, select an existing "pseudo-person".
-All other fields use the match data from the DNA service's website.
+Enter the data for the fields using the match data from the DNA service's website, but for the "Person 2" field, select the "initial pseudo-person" (see below).
 I might do this for 50 entires at a time using an automated method.
-2. Later, go through the entered matches and for each, examine the data available- matchee's name, closeness of match, matchee's online tree, shared matches list etc.
+2. At a later time, go through the entered matches and for each, examine the data available- matchee's name, closeness of match, matchee's online tree, shared matches list etc.
-3. For each, reassign the pseudo-person assigned in step 1.\
+3. For each entry, reassign the Person 2 field from the 'initial pseudo-person' assigned in step 1. \
+Change it from the "initial pseudo-person" to:\
-   3.1 to either another, more appropriate pseudo-person\
+   3.1  either another, more appropriate pseudo-person\
    3.2 or to a newly created real Person that represents the matchee.\
    3.4 or to an existing Person in the database.
 4. For real Persons, add as many facts, weblinks, and tree connections